I tell him he saved my life but he shakes his head and looks away.

 I’ll never understand what he saw in me.
 We were an odd match – a raw wound masquerading as a person, trying to stay numb with booze and marijuana, and a good Muslim boy.
 In contrast to me, fear and self-doubt were strangers to him.
 He was calm and unselfconscious, with a wicked sense of humor; I was envious.
 He moved through the world with ease, perfectly comfortable in his skin; I wished I could see things through his eyes.
 Quietly, he gave me his heart and at first, I didn’t even realize.
 I don’t remember giving him mine, I guess he had it all along.

 He was willing to lose his family to marry me.
 I felt like we were together against the world – back-to-back, rock-solid.
 He’d laugh at that; he doesn’t see life in the adversarial terms I do.
 He still – and always will – surprises me with his views and choices.
 I’ll never know him, but understanding that means I know more.
 He doesn’t conform to outside influence, nor does he subscribe to popular belief.
 And yet, he asks my advice and listens to what I say.

-Together we’ve reached across cultures, social boundaries, taboos and across continents.
+Our interracial love has reached across cultures, social boundaries, taboos and continents.
 Sometimes, when we talk, we make the same point in such totally different ways that we think we’re arguing with one another – at other times, we don’t need words at all…